codekirei/personal-site-generator/source/markup/content/about.md

 ---
-layout: page
+template: page
 title: "About me"
-permalink: /about/index.html
+url: about
-description: "Some description about Lorem Ipsum..."
+description: "Some description"
 ---
 ## About Me